vivekchavan14/LMS-server/README.md

 # LMS-server

-Design implementation of what we are actually building
+Design implementation of what should be built

 ## Considerations:
 - Microservice architecture